-If you want to optimise your exit interview process, then there are methods to increase the chances of uncovering useful information.
-For example, Second- and third-line managers are more likely to receive honest feedback from exiting employees.
+If you want to optimize your exit interview process, then there are methods to increase the chances of uncovering useful information.
+For example, second- and third-line managers are more likely to receive honest feedback from exiting employees.
 However, despite the fact that exit surveys and exit interviews are widely used, there are some core flaws that limit their validity and effectiveness.

 Even if an employee is leaving because they’re unhappy, it’s unlikely they’re going to say anything negative in their exit survey.
 Most employees want to avoid burning bridges, which means they’re more concerned with keeping the peace than telling the truth in an exit interview.

 On the flip side, a minority of people will go into an exit interview with a score to settle.
 It can be difficult to know what feedback to trust when it’s emotionally charged.
-This is especially true when the interviewer (often from HR) has little context to understand what is authentic, and the criticism is rarely constructive.
+This is especially true when the interviewer (often from HR) has little context to understand what is authentic, and when criticisms aren’t constructive.

 When someone leaves unexpectedly, it can reflect badly on management, especially if the person leaving is one of your top performers.
 Even though an exit interview usually comes with a structured set of questions, some managers will try and direct conversation away from sensitive areas in order to avoid recording any negative feedback.

 The main drawback of the exit interview process is that you are only using a single point of reference to draw conclusions about a person’s experience and the lead-up to their departure.
-Not only is a one-off event much less reliable than having multiple data-points, but it also makes it much easier to forget to follow up on.
+Not only is a one-off event much less reliable than having multiple data-points, but it also makes it much easier for the data to go unutilized.

 More and more companies these days are collecting regular employee feedback in place of singular events like the annual engagement survey, the six-month performance review, or the exit interview.
 When you gather feedback regularly, you end up with a far richer and more valuable dataset that has three clear advantages when it comes to improving employee experience and retention.

-At Peakon, the data from our employee engagement surveys has revealed a set of trends we call The 9-Month Warning.
-Essentially, there are several warning signs that an employee is considering leaving their role — 9 months before they actually do so.
+At Peakon, a Workday company the data from our employee engagement surveys has revealed a set of trends we call The 9-Month Warning.
+Essentially, there are several warning signs that an employee is considering leaving their role—9 months before they actually do so.
 Rather than identifying issues after an employee leaves via an exit interview, regular engagement surveys give you the chance to tackle problems ahead of time.

 You won’t be able to prevent every departure, but if you’ve been gathering regular employee feedback, you will have several months of historic data from those employees that have left.
 You can use this much larger dataset to uncover the common themes among departures, and reliably identify the primary underlying reasons that lead to attrition.